 A common misconception regarding elite sport is that there is an inverse relationship between enjoyment and success.
 In other words, the higher up the ranks an athlete climbs, the more ‘serious’ things need to become in order to reach the pinnacle in their chosen sport.
 Or to put it another way, the pure joy a child experiences get lost as their passion becomes just a job.
 And this does happen.

 Elite athletes are often instructed to “just have some fun”.
 Or “relax and enjoy yourself” during times of hardship or pressure or form slumps.
 You can imagine how confusing this must be for many athletes.
-One minute they are meant to be ‘all business’ and the next it’s ‘party time’.
+One minute they are meant to be all business and the next it’s ‘party time’.
 The implication here is that it is easy to simply tap into the pleasure pot.
 Like turning on a switch.
 But how many top-level athletes actually practice the ‘fun factor’?
-Is learning how to approach ‘game day’ a little less seriously part of the overall processs?
+Is learning how to approach ‘game day’ a little less serious part of the overall process?

 Some Applied Exercises You Can Do Now

 Try to describe why you do what you do.
 What drew you into it in the first place?
 What is keeping you there?
 Why do you want to continue?
 Why is it important for you to perform well?

 Enjoyment involves some form of fun.
 Typically, tasks that simply feel good and put a smile on your face.
 Enjoyment is also driven by some deeper concepts.
 For example, achievement, pride, satisfaction, growth and progress.